 As a trainee on the course

-- You will work towards a Primary General PCGE from the University of Cumbria.
+- You will work towards a Primary General (5-11) with SEND/Inclusion PCGE from the University of Cumbria.

-- You will work in school with teachers and children from the outset, learning about the challenges and opportunities of being an outstanding teacher
+- You will work in school with teachers and children from the outset, learning about the opportunities and challenges of being an outstanding teacher

 - You will be mentored by outstanding practitioners who are passionate about inclusive education and the children they teach.

-- You will follow a vibrant school-based professional development programme which will equip you with the skills, knowledge and understanding to teach Primary children, both with and without special needs.
+- You will follow a extensive school-based professional development programme which will equip you with the skills, knowledge and understanding to teach children and young people, both with and without special educational needs.

-- You will also follow the University of Cumbria PGCE programme which will be delivered in partnership schools
+- You will also follow the University of Cumbria PGCE programme which is delivered at Piper Hill High School and our partnership schools

 - A degree with classification of 2:2 or above